Restoring Midtown Manhattan, creating, reconnecting, and enhancing our world-class parks, public spaces, and unique institutions.

 Turning Buildings Inside-Out: By designing our buildings differently, we can blur the lines between indoor and outdoor life.

-Placemaking New York City - A half a Century of Involvement
+About Us: A Timeline of Placemaking - Half a Century of Involvement

-Pioneers of Placemaking for 50 years.
-Mentored by William H. Whyte and Jane Jacobs.
-Co-Founders of The Social Life Project, Placemaking X and Placemaking Fund, and previously Project for Public Spaces (www.pps.org) Impact in New York City We founded Project for Public Spaces in New York City in
+We have been pioneers of Placemaking for 50 years.
+Mentored by William H. Whyte and Jane Jacobs, we are the co-founders of Social Life Project, Placemaking X and Placemaking Fund, and previously the Project for Public Spaces.
+Impact in New York City We founded Project for Public Spaces in New

 The Foundation and Future of the Placemaking Movement